 To request a copy of the clearance requests submitted to OMB for review, email Lisa Wright-Solomon, the HRSA Information Collection Clearance Officer at email@example.com or call (301) 443-1984.

 Start Supplemental Information

-Burden Statement: Burden in this context means the time expended by persons to generate, maintain, retain, disclose, or provide the information requested.
-This includes the time needed to review instructions; to develop, acquire, install, and utilize technology and systems for the purpose of collecting, validating and verifying information, processing and maintaining information, and disclosing and providing information; to train personnel and to be able to respond to a collection of information; to search data sources; to complete and review the collection of information; and to transmit or otherwise disclose the information.
-The total annual burden hours, which are unchanged from the currently approved form, are summarized in the table below.
+Burden Statement: Burden in this context means the time expended by persons to generate, maintain, retain, disclose or provide the information requested.
+This includes the time needed to review instructions; to develop, acquire, install, and utilize technology and systems for the purpose of collecting, validating, and verifying information, processing and maintaining information, and disclosing and providing information; to train personnel and respond to a collection of information; to search data sources; to complete and review the collection of information; and to transmit or otherwise disclose the information.
+The total annual burden hours estimated for this ICR are summarized in the table below.

 respondent||Total responses||Average burden per